CBD Zebrafish facility

 - Animals health and welfare status are monitored twice a year through veterinary inspections and analyses according to FELASA guidelines

-Mouse behavioral phenotyping core
+Mouse behavioral core

 Scientific Manager: Cédrick Florian, MCU, CRCA